Macros

 A description to show in the Insert macro dialog in Content Studio.

 The key to look up the description text in the localization bundles.
 Optional.
-(See also Localization of Schemas)
+Visit Schema localization for more details.

 config